 Other California Laws Involving Bicycle vs. Vehicle Collisions.

 Many drivers treat bicyclists as though they do not have equal rights on the roadway.
 However, the law in California Vehicle Code 21202 (a) outlines bicycle riders and motor vehicle drivers.

 Bicycle Riders Have the Same Rights, Duties, and Obligations as Motor Vehicle Drivers With Limited Exceptions.

 In California, bicycle riders have the same rights as drivers on the road.
-This includes the fact that they are entitled to use any part of the roadway.
-So this includes using the middle lane.
+So they are entitled to use any part of the roadway.
+And this includes using the middle lane.
 But this remains true for only as long as their speed is consistent with the flow of traffic.

-The vehicle code states that the bicyclist is permitted in traffic lanes.
+The vehicle code states that bicyclists are permitted in traffic lanes.
 But it may not impede the flow of traffic.
 Bike riders under this code have the same rights as motorists.
 But riders must adhere to traffic laws.
 So they must ride with the flow of traffic.
 Also, they should use signals and adhere to traffic signs.